geraldb/talks/react.md

 ```

-# It's "Just" JavaScript - For Each Loops in your Component Template
+# It's "Just" JavaScript - For Each Loops in Your Component Templates

 In Pseudo Code: